All about Parque Científico Tecnológico in Yucatan (2026)

 Yucatan, Natural Environment

-On the lower floor, in the room "The Universe and the Solar System," there is a replica of the Apollo 11 capsule, and you can learn about the constellations.
-Interactive displays explain the formation of stars and planets, and there’s even a model of a black hole to illustrate gravitational forces.
+On the lower floor, in the room "The Universe and the Solar System," you’ll find a replica of the Apollo 11 capsule and displays on constellations.
+Interactive exhibits explain star and planet formation, plus a model black hole shows how gravity works.

 How to Get to Parque Científico?